humenda/GladTeX/README.md

 -   (c) 2015 Sebastian Humenda
     -   credits go to Martin G. Gulbrandsen who had the idea in the first place

-This program is distributed under the GNU GPL; for details see the accompanying file COPYING.
+This program is distributed under the LGPL-3; for details see the accompanying file COPYING.

-Project homepage is at http://humenda.github.io/GladTeX
+The official project homepage is at <http://humenda.github.io/GladTeX>

 Installation
 ============